cudanlab/cudanlab.github.io/content/team/_index.md

 ---
 **Taaniel Raudsepp**, Undersecretary for Art in the Ministry of Culture

-**Siim Sikkut**, Undersecretary and e-government COO, Ministry of Economic Affairs and Communication
+**Luukas Kristjan Ilves**, Undersecretary and e-government COO, Ministry of Economic Affairs and Communication

 **Ott Jalakas**, Co-founder and COO of Lingvist